-How much we’re paying for childcare costs + how I handle my day as a WAHM with a toddler.
+Childcare options for work at home moms that I'm taking advantage of, costs, plus how I handle my day as a WAHM with a toddler.

 After the initial glee and wonderment of finding out I was pregnant, I remember scouring the web looking for people’s digits about how much they were spending now that they were parents.

 Well, now that we’ve been parents for 20 months, I wanted to throw my cloth diaper in the ring on one of the biggest expenses/major decisions out there for anyone in my same shoes:

 Childcare.
 How we’re handling it, and what childcare costs are looking like for us.